Claw: Mammals

 A little egret using its talons to hold on to a power line and move down the line.

 All carnivorans have claws, which vary considerably in length and shape.
 Claws grow out of the third phalanges of the paws and are made of keratin.
 Many predatory mammals have protractile claws that can partially hide inside the animal's paw, especially the cat family, Felidae, almost all of whose members have fully protractible claws.
-Outside of the cat family, retractable claws are found only in certain species of the Viverridae (and the extinct Nimravidae).
+Protractible or retractible claws are also found in Viverridae, the extinct Nimravidae and Thylacoleonidae, Eupleridae, the foxes of Urocyon, Blanford's fox, and the Red Panda.
 A claw that is retractable is protected from wear and tear.

 Most cats and dogs also have a dewclaw on the inside of the front paws.
 It is much less functional than the other claws but does help the cats to grasp prey.
 Because the dew claw does not touch the ground, it receives less wear and tends to be sharper and longer.

 A nail is homologous to a claw but is flatter and has a curved edge instead of a point.
 A nail that is big enough to bear weight is called a "hoof".
 (Nevertheless, one side of the cloven-hoof of artiodactyl ungulates may also be called a claw).

 Every so often, the growth of claws stops and restarts, as does hair.
 In a hair, this results in the hair falling out and being replaced by a new one.
 In claws, this results in an abscission layer, and the old segment breaks off.
 This process takes several months for human thumbnails.
 Cats are often seen working old unguis layers off on wood or on boards made for the purpose.
 Ungulates' hooves wear or self-trim by ground contact.
-Domesticated equids (horses, donkeys and mules) usually need regular trimming by a farrier, as a consequence of reduced activity on hard ground.
+Domesticated equids (horses, donkeys and mules) usually need regular trimming as a consequence of reduced activity on hard ground.